Flow measures particulate matter (PM2.5 and PM10), nitrogen dioxide (NO2) and volatile organic compounds (VOCs).

 What is it?
 NO2 is a suffocating and irritating gas that can be easily recognized thanks to its red-brown color.
 It also has a pungent odor.

 Where does it come from?
 Mainly from combustion (heating, electricity generation, vehicle and boat engines).
-50% of NO2 emissions are due to traffic.
+50% of NO2 emissions are from road traffic.

 What are the risks?
-NO2 is responsible for bronchitis and asthma, especially for children.
+NO2 may cause bronchitis and asthma, especially for children.
 A high concentration of NO2 may also contribute to decreased lung function.

 Volatile Organic Compounds (VOC)

-What is it?
+What are they?
 These are molecules made mainly of carbon and found as gases in the air we breathe.
 They are very volatile and can spread a long way away from their emission source.

 Where do they come from?
-VOCs are emitted by traffic, industries and the residential sector, and also by vegetation.
-Indoors, cleaning and DIY products are important emitters of VOCs, as well as some floor and wall coatings.
+Outdoors: VOCs are emitted by road traffic, industries, the residential sector, and also vegetation.
+Indoors: Cleaning and DIY products are important emitters of VOCs, as well as some floor and wall coatings.

 What are the risks?
-In cases of high concentration, they can cause irritation and decreased breathing capacity.
+In cases of high concentration, VOCs can cause irritation and decreased breathing capacity.
 Some VOCs are classified as carcinogenic.